-4.3 Causation factors
+3.3 Causation factors

-The young novice driver question is a multi-faceted problem and it is not the same with all young drivers.
-Nevertheless, most causation factors are related to two characteristics: (1) lack of higher order skills due to inexperience, and (2) risky behaviours due to the fact of being young (i.e. not yet having a completely matured brain, and youth culture).
-Higher order skills include mainly hazard perception skills (i.e. the skill of predicting accurately how traffic situations can develop in dangerous situations), calibration skills, and the ability to balance task demands and capabilities.
-People are ill-calibrated when they underestimate risks and overestimate their own capabilities (Watson-Brown et al., 2019).
+The high crash risk of young novice drivers is a multi-faceted problem and is not the same with all young drivers.
+Nevertheless, most causation factors are related to two characteristics: (1) behaviours due to inexperience, and (2) behaviours due to young age (often involving risky behaviours).
+Higher order skills develop with age; they include mainly hazard perception skills (i.e. the skill of predicting accurately how traffic situations can develop in dangerous situations), calibration skills, and the ability to balance task demands and capabilities.
+People are ill-calibrated when they underestimate risks and overestimate their own capabilities (Watson-Brown et al., 2019; 2021).
 In addition, temporary factors such as peer pressure, fatigue, distraction, and being under the influence of psychoactive substances can increase the crash risk of young novice drivers (Cassarino & Murphy, 2018).

-4.3.1 Brain development and higher-order skills
+3.3.1 Brain development and higher-order skills